gyrgir/polyeditor/README.md

 ## Known issues

 - Visualization fails for polyhedra that have non-convex faces.
 Compare for example gsnC with gddsnC.
 This happens because my face ordering algorithm (polygonSort.js) breaks down for non-convex polygons.
-I don't think this can be solved by a proper convex hull, since the shape is not convex.
-I think my problems with incorrectly ordered edges on polyhedra faces could be solved using a more powerful data structure (winged edges or half edges?)
+I think that the robust way to fix it would be to rewrite the polyhedron data structure and operations using half-edges.

 ## Examples